-Congress might consider the potential benefits and costs of expanded Section 232 tariffs for the U.S. economy, relations with trading partners including global discussions on overcapacity, and whether these actions are consistent with U.S. international trade obligations.
+Congress might consider the potential benefits and costs of expanded steel and aluminum tariffs for the U.S. economy, relations with trading partners including global discussions on overcapacity, and whether these actions are consistent with U.S. international trade obligations.